Home

 Dates: November 19

-Currently, about 17,000 Garifuna people live in Belize.
-They descended from West African slaves, who survived the storm that broke the slave ship.
-Survivors settled on the island of Saint Vincent and the Grenadines, where they mixed with local indigenous tribes and adopted their language.
-Later, they were exiled from the islands by the British army and settled on the Caribbean Coast in Honduras, Belize, Guatemala, and Nicaragua.
-A large group of Garifuna arrived in Dangriga in 1802.
+Today, approximately 17,000 Garifuna people live in Belize.
+Their ancestors were enslaved West Africans who survived a shipwreck and settled on the island of Saint Vincent and the Grenadines.
+There, they mixed with local indigenous tribes and adopted their language.
+Later, they were exiled by the British army and resettled along the Caribbean coast in Honduras, Belize, Guatemala, and Nicaragua.
+A significant group of Garifuna arrived in Dangriga in 1802, establishing a lasting presence in the region.

 Find hotels and airbnbs near Garifuna Settlement Day (Map)